aau-giraf/web-api/README.md

 0. Prerequisites:
   - Download and install .NET Core 2.2 SDK or a version backwardly compatible with it.
   - Download MySQL installer
-  	* Install MySQL server 5.7, under the setup,create a root account with password “password”, and add a user with username “user” with password “password”.
+  	* Install MySQL server 5.7, under the setup, create a root account with password “password”, and add a user with username “user” with password “password”.
 	* (Optional) Install Workbench
   - Setup a giraf database/schema named giraf on the MySQL Server (can be done from Workbench or via cli).
-    * Through Workbench: Start MySQL Workbench.
-There should be a Local instance running under MySQL Connections, login using the created root password, “password”, create a new schema named giraf
+    * (Through Workbench) Start MySQL Workbench.
+There should be a Local instance running under MySQL Connections, log in using the created root password, “password”, create a new schema named giraf

 1. Clone the web_api repository from GitHub